The Road

 How can an awareness of local history improve our understanding of our community?

-These conversations were brought to Totterdown, a Victorian suburb in Bristol’s south inner city.
-In the 1960s, the area had been devastated by the demolition of 500 houses, and the relocation of 5,000 Bristolians, in order to make way for an ‘outer ring road’ and ‘transport interchange’ that were never built.
+In the 1960s, Totterdown, a Victorian suburb in Bristol’s south inner city, had been devastated by the demolition of 500 houses, and the relocation of 5,000 Bristolians, in order to make way for an ‘outer ring road’ and ‘transport interchange’ that were never built.
 The area bears the scars both physically, with the urban spoil between Temple Meads and Knowle, and emotionally, with a defensive and entrenched community wary of attempts at urban development.
 As Totterdown is once again undergoing urban change, living with uncertainty is something many of the area’s long-time residents know well.

 The team based its project at the new Totterdown Centre.
 They recruited 12 local volunteer researchers, all of whom focused on creating walking tours from encounters with archival materials.
 The archival work helped the team to curate, devise and recreate debates about the future of the area in the 1960s, culminating in a day of celebration at the Totterdown Centre.
 The volunteer researchers lead walks with locals, sharing all their local history knowledge with their neighbours.
 People were also able to participate in 1960s meeting reconstructions and in a debate about the Temple Quarter and Bath Road developments.